numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     np.dtype[np.int64]

-The notation works equally well with built-in and user-defined DTypes.
+The notation works equally well with built-in and user-defined DTypes and is inspired by and potentially useful for type hinting.

-This getter eliminates the need to create an explicit name for every DType, crowding the np namespace; the getter itself signifies the type.
+This getter eliminates the need to create an explicit name for every DType, crowding the ``np`` namespace; the getter itself signifies the type.

 Since getter calls won't be needed often, the notation is unlikely to be burdensome.
 Classes can also offer concise alternatives.